 Start by cooking 1-1/2 cups brown rice in 3 cups chicken broth.
 I used short-grain brown rice, but you could use long grain if that’s what you have on hand.
 You could also use white rice but be sure to decrease the amount of chicken broth by 1/4 cup as white rice doesn’t need as much liquid as brown rice.
 Rice rice rice.

 Bring the chicken broth to a boil then add the rice, place a lid on top, and then turn the heat down to medium-low and cook until tender, 40-45 minutes.
 Note: to get this dish on the table in 20 minutes, use 4-1/2 cups leftover cooked rice.
 Fried rice actually tastes better if you use cold rice from the day before!

 Next get to work on the homemade teriykai sauce.
 I promise you, this sauce will blow your everloving mind.

-To a skillet or saucepan combine 1/4 cup gluten-free Tamari or soy sauce, 2 Tablespoons water, 2 Tablespoons sugar, 1 Tablespoon mirin (or any sweet wine,) 2 teaspoons brown sugar, 2 cloves minced garlic, and 1/4 teaspoon ground ginger.
+To a skillet or saucepan combine 1/4 cup gluten-free Tamari or soy sauce (dish will not be GF if using soy sauce,) 2 Tablespoons water, 2 Tablespoons sugar, 1 Tablespoon mirin (or any sweet wine,) 2 teaspoons brown sugar, 2 cloves minced garlic, and 1/4 teaspoon ground ginger.
 Cook the mixture over medium heat just until the sugar dissolves, 2-3 minutes.